Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes

 i.e., we assume that the Green's function for positions inside the cavity can be approximated by the single-cavity Green's function of that cavity [cf.~Eq.~\eqref{eq:singlegreen}].
-This assumption holds well for many applications, such as 3D cavities in homogeneous media, and other conditions for termination or perturbative treatments of Eq.~\eqref{eq:dyson} may be viable for cases where the assumption breaks down.
+This assumption holds well for many applications, such as 3D cavities in homogeneous media (where the influence of other cavities scales as \(1/R\)) with separations on the order of the QNM wavelength or more (see Fig.~\ref{fig:Gcomp_d740} as well as Figs.~S2 and S3 in Ref.~\onlinecite{Supp}).
+For cases where the assumption breaks down, the perturbative approach (see S2 C in \cite{Supp}) or the established CQT are employed.

 As a consequence, the full Green's function for \(N\) cavities, \(\mathbf{G}(\mathbf{r},\mathbf{r}',\omega) = \mathbf{G}^{(N)}(\mathbf{r},\mathbf{r}',\omega)\) is obtained iteratively from a set of \(N\) scattering equations~\eqref{eq:dyson} for \(n=1,\mydots,N\) (cf.~Fig.~\ref{fig:framework}).